 How often should you change your 1995 Chevrolet Camaro’s brake pads?
 It depends on you and your driving style.
 Brake pads often last 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Camaro right now.
 Are you still driving with the same pads as when you bought the car?
 Brake pads made of certain materials tend to outlast others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Camaros that comes with a limited Lifetime Parts Warranty.
 We do brake checks and brake pad replacements every day, and for your Camaro, we’ll only use parts that meet or surpass Chevrolet’s standards.

 Your Chevrolet Camaro may be powered by a strong engine.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can’t stop it, it’s as good as scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For instance, rotors may start to warp when you drive on worn brake pads, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 We can help you steer clear of further brake damage.
 Get your 1995 Chevrolet Camaro brakes fixed at Firestone Complete Auto Care.
 Our brake repair services include brake pad/shoe replacement, rotor/drum resurfacing, brake fluid exchange, and brake caliper and wheel cylinder service.
 Schedule a brake service and repair appointment for your Chevrolet Camaro.

 Let's take care of your 1995 Chevrolet Camaro together.
 Our team is here to help make sure your vehicle works, day after day.
 Click on a repair below to learn more about 1995 Chevrolet Camaro repairs.